 Effective project-based learning has these characteristics:

-- Real-World Oriented—A PBL lesson begins with a connection to the real world.
-It’s in the problem that must be solved.
-The research students do has basis in, or application to, real-world issues.
+- Real-World Oriented: —A PBL lesson begins with a connection to the real world.
+It’s the problem that must be solved that has a basis in, or application to, real-world issues.

-- Relevant to Students—The lessons taken on by students have personal meaning to them.
+- Relevant: —The lessons taken on by learners have personal meaning to them.
 They are driven by quests that speak to their interests and concerns.
-In this way students also take ownership of their learning.
+It’s how they take ownership of their learning.

-- Involves Knowledge Quests—Project-based learning takes the students on a learning journey.
-They dig for information and scour sources.
-They analyze and organize data.
-Best of all, they make wonderful new discoveries.
+- Involves Knowledge Quests: —Project-based learning takes learners on a real journey.
+They dig for information and scour sources, analyze and organize data, and make wonderful new discoveries.

-- Media-Driven—In such lessons, projects involve media of every kind.
-From traditional to technological, the students have plenty of choices for their projects.
+- Media-Driven: —In such lessons, projects involve media of every kind.
+From traditional to technological, the learners have plenty of choices for their projects.

-- Creative— As students design their solutions and projects, they shine creatively.
+- Creative: As students design their solutions and projects, they shine creatively.
 They awaken skills and talents they might not have known about.
-The freedom to be creative is a great gift for our students.
+It gives them freedom to be creative.

-- Assessment-Aligned—The assessments that happen in PBL are both teacher-and student-driven.
+- Assessment-Aligned: —The assessments that happen in PBL are both teacher- and learner-driven.
 Students check in with their peers and offer suggestions and feedback.
 The teacher becomes a guide through the process.
 Assessments happen often and constructively as the work progresses.

-These attributes give us a lot to appreciate.
-They also parallel with the 21st Century Fluencies.
-Now we’ll discover how the fluencies are embedded naturally within PBL’s structure.
+These attributes give us a lot to appreciate since they parallel with the Essential Fluencies.
+Now we’ll discover how these Fluencies are embedded naturally within PBL’s structure.

-The following sections go through the steps of each of the fluencies.
+The following sections go through the steps of each of the Fluencies.
 You’ll see how they apply to PBL as you go through them.
-As an added bonus, you’ve got some extra tools as well.
+Follow each link to download free resources to help you understand the Essential Fluencies even better.

 PBL is all about devising unique solutions to complex challenging problems.
-The very idea of solving real-world problems requires students to use the 6Ds of Solution Fluency:
+The very idea of solving real-world problems requires learners to incorporate the 6Ds of Solution Fluency.